jeffreykegler/old_kollos/notes/misc/linear_space.md

-Since our purpose is not theoretical, but practical, we'll defined, not just a suffix grammar, but a "connector grammar", one that allows us to connect it to others.
+Since our purpose is not theoretical, but practical, we will show how to create, not just a suffix grammar, but a "connector grammar", a grammar with not just suffixes, but all "connectors" that allows us to join it to a "prefix" parse.

 Creating the "connector grammar" from our original grammar is not hard, and could be automated.
 We need some new "connector rules" which are rules with a new LHS, and whose RHS is a "connector lexeme" plus the suffix of the RHS of one of the grammar's original rules.
+No connector rules should be created for empty rules.

 For example, let `g1` be our original grammar and assume it contains the rule
 ```